After two years of residence, students count as University alumni and can receive library privileges even when out of residence.

 Faculty and staff have been assigned individual mailboxes in the HAA office.
 Since we sort and distribute mail for all the faculty and staff in the Department, graduate students and visitors are asked to please limit their use of the department mailboxes to university matters and other academic related mail.
 Incoming U.S. Mail arrives in the afternoon and is distributed to mailboxes shortly thereafter.

 A Social security card is necessary for employment.
 How to obtain a social security card.

-Once you have obtained the card, please bring a xerox of the card to the Department Administrator.
+Once you have obtained the card, please bring a photocopy of the card to the HAA Department Administrator.
 This is necessary to put your appointment fully into the system.
 Application should be made as soon as possible after arrival because the process takes 4-6 weeks.